Managing the Risks of Injury to First-Year Employees

 “Just because a new employee is experienced doesn’t mean they understand your safety expectations and procedures,” Hayes said.
 For example, even if an employee has experience at another construction site or has used a piece of equipment before, they need training on the safety protocols at the new organization or for the new task.

-4. Implement an Accident Analysis Program
+4. Implement an accident analysis program

 An accident analysis program can help identify the root causes of injuries after an accident has occurred.
 Companies can develop corrective actions to reduce the likelihood of similar accidents and injuries, such as those caused by repetitive motions, awkward body posture and overexertion.